QC hospitals near breaking point: 'We keep setting records we don't want to set'

 "The average length of stay for COVID patients, they may be there for weeks," Cooper said.
 "In the meantime, there’s additional patients coming in.
 It puts pressure on the system, because you’re getting new patients every day that may require a week, two weeks or more of treatment.
 It can be a day or two up to as high as three months.
 So you hit capacity pretty quickly when you’re keeping patients for weeks at a time."

-Dr. Toyosi Olutade, chief medical officer for UnityPoint Health - Trinity, said 95 patients were hospitalized across its campuses in the Quad Cities on Monday -- more than triple what it saw during the height of the pandemic in the spring and five times that of what hospitals saw this summer.
+Dr. Toyosi Olutade, chief medical officer for UnityPoint Health - Trinity, said 95 patients were hospitalized across its campuses in the Quad-Cities on Monday — more than triple what it saw during the height of the pandemic in the spring and five times that of what hospitals saw this summer.
 Of those 95 hospitalized, 33 were in intensive care.

 Like Genesis, UnityPoint last week canceled elective procedures requiring overnight hospital stays and have brought in trauma surgeons, anesthesiologists, physicians and mid-level staff to work in overrun ICUs.